GabrielKzr/btree/README.md

 # Binary Tree (C)

-A simple binary search tree implemented in C, featuring insertion, removal, lookup, printing, and traversal (DFS and BFS).
-This project is minimal and great for learning and experimenting with tree data structures.
+A simple binary search tree implemented in C. Each node stores an integer weight (used for ordering) and a generic `void* data` payload.
+The library supports insertion, removal, lookup, printing, and traversal (DFS and BFS).

 ## Overview

 - Data structures:
-  - `btree_node_t`: holds an `int value` and pointers to `left` and `right` children.
+  - `btree_node_t`: holds an `int weight`, a `void* data` payload, and pointers to `left` and `right` children.
   - `btree_t`: holds a `root` node pointer and the current `size`.
 - Operations:
-  - Initialize and clear the tree
+  - Initialize and clear/destroy the tree
   - Insert unique values (BST property)
   - Remove values
   - Find values with a custom comparison function